 Your role as a witness in a Fitness to Practise (FtP) investigation is very important.
 The information you provide will assist us in carrying out a full and fair investigation.
 It will help us fulfil our duty in protecting the public.

-For further detailed information about what to expect from being a witness we encourage you to read our information booklets published below.
+For further detailed information about what to expect you can read our resources below.

 Being a witness: Your part in an NMC investigation includes further information about what to expect during the course of the investigation.
 (Cymraeg)

 You can also download the Witness expenses claim form separately.

 - what happens next